-Security: Data security is always a key concern.
-Aspects to consider include levels of encryption, access control standards, and monitoring and reviewing of calls.
+- Security: Data security is always a key concern.
+Consider included levels of encryption, access control standards, and monitoring and reviewing of calls.

-Support: What commitments do potential providers offer?
-Do they have the resources and expertise to provide 24/7 support before, during and after the sale?
-Can you manage your services via a portal?
+- Support: What commitments do potential providers offer?
+Do they have the resources and expertise to provide 24/7 support before, during, and after the sale?
+Can you manage your services by yourself, like through a portal?

-Quality of service (QoS): Ask potential providers about their QoS capabilities.
+- Quality of Service (QoS): Ask potential providers about their QoS capabilities.
 This is the ability to prioritise certain types of data traffic over others.
-Typically, it ensures voice traffic has the highest priority on the network, taking precedence over downloads etc.
+Typically, it ensures voice traffic has the highest priority on the network, taking precedence over downloads.

 4. Legacy systems and devices

 Many businesses operate additional services and hardware over their ISDN connections including alarm systems, credit card machines and point of sale POS systems.
 Ensure you assess the impacts of your SIP implementation on these devices.